 You do not need a degree in archives to do this well.

-The Family Archive Blueprint™ gives you a reliable process rooted in professional archival principles, with a clear focus on care, context, and long-term preservation.
+The Family Archive Blueprint™ is a complete, archivist-informed process built around care, context, and long-term preservation.

 Pamela Mayer, Archivist and Founder of Keeping the Past